TRPMorrison/Assignments/Assignment 13/Readme.md

 - How do you feel like you are doing?
 - What is something you are really struggling with?
 - How did the group project go?
 How was working with your teammates?
-- Is there anything that you wish I, JD or TIY would be doing differently?
+- Is there anything that you wish I would be doing differently?
 - Anything else you need to get off your chest?

 You can sign up for a time to meet with me [at my Calendly link](https://calendly.com/twhitacre)